TRC has made the shortlist for the Rising Star Diversity Awards at this year's Glasgow awards!

 Question: What training will I get?

-Answer: This role includes approx. 1-day per month of training, which all successful candidates will be given paid leave to attend.
+Answer: This role includes approx. 1 day per month of training, which all successful candidates will be given paid leave to attend.
 The purpose of this training is to help strengthen your knowledge and skills as a Researcher in TV.
-All the training has been specifically designed to help you become more confident and knowledgeable in this role over the 10-month period.
+All the training has been specifically designed to help you become more confident and knowledgeable in this role over the training period.

 Question: I do not have a disability / I am not black, Asian or ethnic minority / I am not from a disadvantaged background - can I still apply?